call23re/Draft/readme.md

 # Draft
 Immer-like module for handling immutable state.
-Made for Luau.
+Made for Roblox.

 ## Introduction
-Like Immer, handling immutable state is simplified to a single `Produce` function. `Produce` takes your previous state and provides a table.
+Like [Immer](https://immerjs.github.io/immer/), handling immutable state is simplified to a single `Produce` function. `Produce` takes your previous state and provides a table.
 This table, your `Draft`, acts as a proxy of your previous state.
 This means it _looks_ like your previous state, but any changes won't influence your previous state.

 This approach means that you don't have to deal with copying tables and you aren't constrained to using special immutable data structures.